jeorgeiiii/mi-ai-assistant/README.md

    Type 'quit' or 'exit' to end the conversation.
 -------------------------
 You: What's on my schedule for tomorrow?
-Assistant: Let me check your calendars for you...
-You have one event tomorrow: 'Interview' at 10:00 AM [Google].
+Assistant: Let me check your calendar...
+You have one event tomorrow: 'Project Meeting' at 10:00 AM.

 You: What is the capital of Japan?
 Assistant: The capital of Japan is Tokyo.